Do you want to get an accurate reading of the fuel pressure in your vehicle?

 Extra-long 25″ flex hose gauge assembly with quick coupler allows easy viewing out of cluttered engine compartments.
 Corrosion-resistant nickel-plated finish protects metal components.

-I bought this unit to test cylinder compression in my 2001 Buick LeSabre.
+I bought the otc compression tester kits 5606 unit to test cylinder compression in my 2001 Buick LeSabre.
 It’s pretty easy to use and seems to give accurate readings.
-You just disconnect the fuel injector connectors so there is no electrical current to power them, disconnect the ignition control module, so there is no spark to the spark plugs, remove all the spark plugs from the cylinder heads, screw in the compression tool BY HAND (DO NOT USE TOOLS TO TIGHTEN THE COMPRESSION TESTER INTO THE CYLINDER HEAD THREADS!!) into a cylinder, have someone crank the engine while you check the compression rating on the tool, let the engine crank a few times, then let it rest.
+You just disconnect the fuel injector connectors so there is no electrical current to power them, disconnect the ignition control module, so there is no spark to the spark plugs, remove all the spark plugs from the cylinder heads, screw in the compression tool BY HAND (DO NOT USE TOOLS TO TIGHTEN THE COMPRESSION TESTER INTO THE CYLINDER HEAD THREADS!!) into a cylinder, have someone crank the engine while you check the compression rating on the tool, let the engine crank a few times, then let the best inexpensive compression tester rest.
 Do this until you don’t see the needle on the gauge go any higher.
 Write down each compression rating on a piece of paper.
 Look at all the compression ratings.
 They should be within 15% of each other.
 Take your highest compression from your recordings and multiply it by .15.
 Subtract that sum from your highest rating and that is your lowest possible compression.
 Meaning if any of your cylinders are lower than your lowest possible compression, that is your problem.
 OTC has never failed me as far as any tools I’ve bought by them and I give this tool 5 stars for it’s accuracy and ease of use.

 Compression tester worked perfect, only maybe 2psi off from my neighbors calibrated Mac Tools tester.
 Hose extensions can be used to fill cylinders with air in order to hold valves closed so you can replace the valve springs/seals which I did – you just have to use the supplied valve stem removal tool to remove the valve on the end of the hose.
 As a 43yr old true backyard mechanic and handyman I know a quality tool when I see it, and this is it.